VirtualBrainLab/vbl-docs/docs/source/index.rst

 The VBL is located within the `Steinmetz Lab <http://steinmetzlab.net>`_ at the University of Washington and many of our projects are collaborations with the `International Brain Laboratory <https://www.internationalbrainlab.com>`_.

-Please see the individual projects for installation instructions and documentation!
+Please see the individual projects for installation instructions and documentation.
+You can find all our code on `Github <https://github.com/VirtualBrainLab>`.

 .. toctree::
    :hidden: